-Policy Category Academic Responsible Officer Vio Vice President, Academic Implementation Officer Academic Dean, Academic Directors, Academic Manager, Head of (as applicable) Academic Governance and Compliance, Head of Academic Operations and Engagement, Head of Student Experience Review Date March 2026 Approved b ру VP, Academic on behalf of the KBS Academic Board Version Authored by Date Approved: Effective Date: 1.0 Quality, Regulations and Standards Team Consolidation of all existing school policies into Kaplan policy.
+Policy Ca tegory Academic Responsi ble Officer Vice President, Academic Implementation Officer (as applicable) Academic Dean, Academic Directors, Academic Manager, Head of Academic Operations and Compliance, Head of Academic Programs, Head of Student Experience Review Date June 2028 Approved lby VP, Acade mic on behalf of the Aca demic Board Version Authored by Brief Description of the changes Date Approved: Effective Date: 1.0 Quality, Regulations and Standards Team Consolidation of all existing school policies into Kaplan policy.
 22.03.2023 30.03.2023 1.1 Quality, Regulations and Standards Team Policy re-named to Academic Integrity and Misconduct Policy Updated to allow students to appeal a finding of academic and/or non-academic misconduct, except if Kaplan decides that the health and wellbeing of the student or others is likely to be at serious risk (see National Code 9.6).
-21.03.2024
+21.03.2024 21.03.2024 1.2 Quality, Regulations and Standards team Immaterial change to include the Standards for RTOs 2025 13.06.2025 1.07.2025